Chicago

 The Environmental Working Group (EWG) has created an interactive map of U.S. military sites affected by known or suspected discharges of PFAS.

-The list below touches on several cases of water contamination, primarily due to PFAS chemicals, but also other toxic substances that have been found in
+The list below touches on several cases of water contamination, primarily due to PFAS chemicals, but also other toxic substances that have been found in groundwater and drinking water supplies.

 Alabama